tumido/slack-first/README.md

 4. Enable interactivity at _Interactivity & Shortcuts_ tab:

    1. Toggle _Interactivity_
-   2. Set _Request URL_ to the Bot URL obtained from Ngrok.
+   2. Set _Request URL_ to the Bot URL obtained from Ngrok with `/slack/events` path.
-   3. Set _Options Load URL_ in the _Select Menus_ section to the Bot URL obtained from Ngrok.
+   3. Set _Options Load URL_ in the _Select Menus_ section to the Bot URL obtained from Ngrok with `/slack/events` path.
    4. Add following shortcuts via _Create New Shortcut_ button:

       | Name         | Scope   | Description                                 | Callback ID             |